University of Science and Culture

-The University of Science and Culture (in Persian: Daneshgah Elm va Farhang) is located in Tehran, Iran.
-University of Science and Culture is a research institution and university of engineering, science and art, offering both undergraduate and postgraduate studies.
-USC is one of the largest and most prestigious of the non-governmental universities in Iran.
+The University of Science and Culture (Persian: دانشگاه علم و فرهنگ, Daneshgah Elm va Farhang) is a public non-profit university located in Tehran, Iran.
+University of Science and Culture (USC) is a research institution comprising a college of engineering, science and art, offering undergraduate and postgraduate studies.

 History

-University of Science and Culture (USC) was founded in 1992 as a non-governmental university by Iranian Academic Center for Education, Culture and Research (ACERC) with a special permit by Ministry of Science, Research and Technology, Iran.
-The very first name of this university was Jahad Daneshgahi Higher Education Institute (division 2 of AmirKabir).
+The USC was founded in 1994 as a non-governmental university by Iranian Academic Center for Education, Culture and Research (ACERC) with a special permit by Ministry of Science, Research and Technology, Iran.
+The first name of this university was Jahad Daneshgahi Higher Education Institute (division 2 of AmirKabir).

 Academics

-USC is one of the largest and most prestigious of non-governmental universities in Iran.
-USC has 70 full-time faculty members, approximately 300 part-time faculty members and a student body of approximately 10,000.
+USC has 105 full-time faculty members, approximately 400 part-time faculty members and a student body of approximately 9,000.

-In domestic courses, the university admits students who pass national entrance examinations (called concours) in 20 undergraduate programs, six graduate programs and 15 technical courses.
-Admission rules differ for international courses.
+In domestic courses, the university admits top students who pass national entrance examinations (called concours) in 20 undergraduate programs, six graduate programs and 15 technical courses.
 The USC is active in education through its faculties in engineering technology, humanities, and arts.